Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

     ├── Prepare_Data.py                   // Load dataset for the demo.
     ├── View_Results.py                   // Run this after the demo to view saved results.
     └── Datasets
-        ├── Get_preprocessed_data.py      // Resample the audio data and generate segments for the dataset.
+        ├── Get_Preprocessed_Data.py      // Resample the audio data and generate segments for the dataset.
         └── DeepShipSegments.py           // Create a custom dataset for DeepShip.
         └── Get_Audio_Features.py         // Extract and transform different features from the audio files.
     └── Utils
-        ├── Texture_information.py        // Names and data directories for the results script.
+        ├── Class_information.py          // Class names for dataset for the results script.
         ├── Compute_FDR.py                // Compute Fisher’s discriminant ratio.
-        ├── Compute_Feature_Difference.py // Compute Feature difference between classes.
         ├── Confusion_mats.py             // Create and plot confusion matrix.
         ├── Generate_Learning_Curves.py   // Generate learning curves for training and validation.
         ├── Generate_TSNE_visual.py       // Generate TSNE visuals.
+        ├── Generate_Spatial_Dims.py      // Compute spatial dimensions for histogram layer models.
         ├── Get_Optimizer.py              // Define a set of optimizers to choose from.
         ├── Histogram_Model.py            // Load histogram model with TDNN (or any backbone network).
         ├── Network_functions.py          // Contains functions to initialize, train, and test the model.
-        ├── Plot_Accuracy                 // Plots a ROC curve for the given target and predicted labels.
         ├── RBFHistogramPooling.py        // Create histogram layer.
         ├── Save_Results.py               // Save results from the demo script.
         ├── pytorchtools.py               // Implement early stopping to terminate training based on validation metrics.